Vertical Axis Wind Turbine Systems

 Clean Energy – Healthy Business

 This may seem like an outrageous claim, however an understanding of the paradigm of Power Density begins with an assessment of the Optimal Power Production of the site.
-It is basic: the MORE CLOSELY SPACED the turbines in a WHI VAWT System, the MORE EFFICIENT.
-This is the physics of VAWT technology, and its promise.
-Higher land utilization is key.
-For those who are open to big new pieces of the wind puzzle, WHI Turbine Systems open gates to significant new resources of renewable energy.
+It is basic: the MORE CLOSELY SPACED are the turbines in a WHI VAWT Systems, the MORE EFFICIENT they are .
+This is the physics of the Coupled Vortex Effect, and its promise.
+Higher utilization and less expensive energy production is the result.

 Transition Aging Wind Farms to Higher Production

 Premium wind farms built out in the late 80s and 90s are coming to the end of their useful life.
 WHI’s technology can support developers in managing the transition through understory installation of WHI VAWT Systems in such a way that new HAWTs can be added later when the wind farm is ready for re-powering.
 In the process, these complementary technologies, can end up yielding significantly higher production and capacity factor on many of these high-wind, close-to-load sites.